joshdirkx/typescript-cdk-pipeline/README.md

 ### Preparing the Code

-There are a few places in this code that you need to modify.

-To setup the pipeline itself, modify `bin/cdk-pipeline.ts` with your AWS account identifier and desired region.
+Modify `bin/cdk-pipeline.ts` with your AWS account identifier and desired region.

-To setup the resources, modify `stacks/cdk-pipeline-stack.ts` with the AWS account identifier that you want to deploy resources into and the desired region.
-If you are using one account, this value will be the same as the previous account identifier.
-If you are using two accounts, this will be the identifier of your second AWS account.

-In addition, the repository will need to be updated in `stacks/cdk-pipeline-stack.ts` to point the new location it was forked into.

 Commit and push your changes to GitHub.